 1-Carat Diamond

-No matter the cut, a 1-carat weight is a popular choice— it's the average diamond size for a typical engagement ring in the U.S., which can range between 1.08–1.2 carats, according to diamond consultants The Diamond Pro.
+This is what a 1-carat diamond looks like.
+It's the average diamond size for a typical engagement ring in the U.S., which can range between 1.08 to 1.2 carats.

 1.5-Carat Diamond

-If your budget prevents you from hitting that 2-carat mark, there's a way to make an in-between stone (a diamond that's around 1.5-carats, for instance!) appear larger.
+If your budget prevents you from hitting that 2-carat mark, there's a way to make an in-between stone (a diamond that's around 1.5 carats, for instance!) appear larger.
 "If you want to make your diamond look bigger, either set your diamond with side stones or with a halo," Landau says.
 "A halo is like a push-up bra for a diamond—it'll make the stone look a carat to a carat-and-a-half larger than it actually is."

 2-Carat Diamond

-This particular size is often the sweet spot for brides-to-be, explains Landau (at The Clear Cut, most fiancées envision something between 1.5–2.5 carats).
+This particular size is often the sweet spot for brides-to-be, says Landau (at The Clear Cut, most fiancées envision something between 1.5–2.5 carats).
 But the biggest mistake an engagement ring shopper could make, she says, is getting bogged down by the weight.
-"Don't go in with a carat number, fall in love with something smaller, and pass it up," she advises.
+"Don't go in with a carat number, fall in love with something smaller, and pass it up," she says.
 "Believe it or not, you just might find a 1.9-carat that looks bigger than a 2-carat—you have to have flexibility."

 2.5-Carat Diamond